citiususc/BigSeqKit/README.rst

 =========
 BigSeqKit
 =========
-The NGS raw data are stored in FASTA and FASTQ text-based file formats.
+The Next Generation Sequencing (NGS) raw data are stored in FASTA and FASTQ text-based file formats.
 In this way, manipulating these files efficiently is essential to analyze and interpret data in any genomics pipeline.
 Common operations on FASTA/Q files include searching, filtering, sampling, deduplication and sorting, among others.
 We can find several tools in the literature for FASTA/Q file manipulation but none of them are well fitted for large files of tens of GB (likely TBs in the near future) since mostly they are based on sequential processing.
-The exception is \emph{SeqKit} that allows some routines to use a few threads but, in any case, the scalability is very limited.
+The exception is *SeqKit* that allows some routines to use a few threads but, in any case, the scalability is very limited.

-*BigSeqKit* takes advantage of an HPC-Big Data framework to parallelize the commands included in `SeqKit <https://github.com/shenwei356/seqkit>`_ with the aim of speeding up the manipulation of FASTA/FASTQ files.
+**BigSeqKit** takes advantage of an HPC-Big Data framework to parallelize the commands included in `SeqKit <https://github.com/shenwei356/seqkit>`_ with the aim of speeding up the manipulation of FASTA/FASTQ files.
 In this way, in most cases **it is from tens to hundreds of times faster than SeqKit**.
 At the same time, our tool is easy to use and install on any kind of hardware platform (server or cluster).

 ------------
 User's Guide